[Skip to Content]

 Grade 8 students from outside HWDSB will need to:

-Continuing Education reserves the right to cancel, relocate or revise delivery model (on-line/in-person) of programs.
-Confirmations for programs and notices of cancellation will be sent the week of June 17th.
+Continuing Education reserves the right to cancel, relocate or revise delivery model (online/in-person) of programs.
+Confirmations for programs and notices of cancellation will be sent the week of June 16th.

-If you have any questions or require additional information, please contact the Continuing Education – Hill Park Learning Centre by e-mail at [email protected]
+If you have any questions or require additional information, please contact Continuing Education by e-mail at [email protected]

 Back to the top